guyllaumedemers/SCM-Project-Management-and-version-control/README.md

 ### Git

 Git is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations and full access to internals.

+## What you need to know

+### File Versionning

+#### Git objects

+The major difference between Git and any other VCS is the way Git thinks about its data.
+Conceptually, most other systems store information as a list of file-based changes.
+Git doesn’t think of or store its data this way.
+Instead, Git thinks of its data more like a series of snapshots of a miniature filesystem.

+**Tips** : "I strongly suggest you visit [Snapshots, Not Differences](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) for futher details on how Git differ from other typical VCS.
+Also, in-depth explanation on how Git handle 'blob', 'tree object' and 'commit object', which are core concept to understand, can be found [here](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects)."

 ##### Git CLI